Xcertik-Realist/Aztec-full-node-install/readme.md

 P2P Errors:Non-critical errors like p2p:reqresp Error on libp2p subprotocol are common and usually indicate issues with other nodes.
 Check the Aztec Discord for network status.

+General Support:

-General Support:Check logs for detailed errors (see "Check Node Status" above).
+Check logs for detailed errors (see "Check Node Status" above).
 Join the Aztec Discord for community help.
 Monitor node status with tools like UptimeKuma or the @azteccheck_bot on Telegram.

+Advanced Configuration

-Advanced ConfigurationCustom Ports: Modify docker-compose.yml to change ports if 40400 or 8080 are in use.
+Custom Ports: Modify docker-compose.yml to change ports if 40400 or 8080 are in use.
 Running a Sequencer or Prover: Add --sequencer to the entrypoint in docker-compose.yml or refer to the Aztec documentation for dedicated guides.
 Log Levels: Adjust LOG_LEVEL in .env (e.g., info, debug, trace) for more or less verbosity.

+Notes
+No Rewards Guaranteed:
-NotesNo Rewards Guaranteed: Running a node may not guarantee airdrops or rewards.
+Running a node may not guarantee airdrops or rewards.
 Check the Aztec Discord for updates.
 Network Changes: The alpha-testnet configuration may change.
 Verify the latest setup in the Aztec documentation.
 Hardware: Ensure your server meets the minimum requirements to avoid performance issues.
 Security: Regularly update your system and Docker images:bash